 Jesus says in Matthew 7:13, “Wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
 Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.”
 Jesus tells us that there will be few who take the difficult path of following God in true obedience.
 Those who will enter the kingdom of God by the narrow gate are not those who who just had an emotional experience at youth camp, or who had a fun week at VBS, or who attend church when their spouse drags them.
 Only those who walk in obedience to Him.
 And because of that, we should honestly expect to see more people not following God’s will than those who are.

 If our love for God is determined by our obedience to God, then what is God’s will that we are to obey?
 The Pharisees asked, “’Teacher, which is the great commandment in the Law?’
 And Jesus said to him, ‘You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.’”
 (Matthew 22:36-39).
-Jesus says, “Love your enemies, and pray for those who persecute you.”
+Jesus also says, “Love your enemies, and pray for those who persecute you.”
 (Matthew 5:44).

 2.)
 We fail to follow God when our actions are guided by society.
-In each of those examples given above, the Christians in those societies were misguided in how they were treating others because they were using society’s standards to determine their stances on those issues.
+In each of the examples given at the beginning, the Christians in those societies were misguided in how they were treating others because they were using society’s standards to determine their stances on those issues.
 It was socially acceptable to own slaves.
 It was just “the way life was” for races to be segregated.
 Everyone else blamed the Jews for the failures of the nation.
 A woman just gets to choose whether to stay pregnant or not.
 In each of those scenarios, it had reached a social norm to treat certain humans as “less than” human.
 And that made it easier for folks to live with this dichotomy of “being a Christian” and devaluing other humans.

 Anytime throughout history that man has placed himself in a position to assign worth to other humans, he has failed miserably.
 Wherever man gets to make those decisions, there will always be a people-group oppressed, devalued, and dehumanized.
 Wherever people allow God to set the standard of human worth, people are uplifted, loved, cared for, treasured, and given life.
 Because God gives worth to all people.
 Jesus died in order to bring salvation to all people.
 As Paul says in Galatians 3:28, "There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus."

 How do we avoid dehumanizing others in our society?
 We must continually look to God’s Word to form our opinions, our stances, our actions, and our behaviors.
 When we look at social norms, we will get it wrong every time.
 So what do you use to determine your stance on things, your feelings? voter polls and social media trends? hashtags and marches?
 Or do you use God’s Word?

 Each of these issues has been framed in a way that disguises the evil that is actually being discussed.
 Slavery should have never been about state vs. federal laws.
 It should have been about human dignity and worth.
 Nazism should have never been about the pride of the German nation vs. Jews being blamed for its failure.
 It should have been about human dignity and worth.
-Abortion should have never been about “women’s rights” vs. the right to life.
+Abortion should have never been about “women’s rights to choose” vs. the right to life.
 It should have been about human dignity and worth.
 Again, we are in grave danger when we reframe and rename the issue to hide the true evil at stake.

 How do we prevent that from happening?
 What do you allow to frame the issue for you?
 Can you see past the hashtags and media hype and taglines about an issue?
 Do you stop to consider the larger idea at stake or just your personal preference?
 Do you consider what God would desire or are you more interested in the social hype for the cause of the day?
 Do you value your political party over what God is for and against?